2025 Central Connecticut Blue Devils football team

-The 2025 Central Connecticut Blue Devils football team represent the Central Connecticut State University (CCSU) as a member of the Northeast Conference during the 2025 NCAA Division I FCS football season.
-The Blue Devils are led by Adam Lechtenberg in his third year as the head coach.
+The 2025 Central Connecticut Blue Devils football team represented the Central Connecticut State University (CCSU) as a member of the Northeast Conference during the 2025 NCAA Division I FCS football season.
+The Blue Devils were led by Adam Lechtenberg in his third year as the head coach.

 Preseason

 Preseason coaches' poll

 The NEC released their preseason coaches' poll on August 4, 2025.
 The Blue Devils were picked to finish in first place.